carlosjennings1991/MechaCar_Statistical_Analysis/README.md

 <img src="https://github.com/carlosjennings1991/MechaCar_Statistical_Analysis/blob/main/Lot3_vs_Population.png">

 Based on the three t-tests, we can see that lots 1 and 2 both have high t values and low p values.
 This weakens the null hypthesis as there is clearly a difference between these two lots and lot three, and we cannot chalk up the differences to random chance - there is clearly something that is negatively affecting the outcomes of lot 3, or conversely, there is clearly something positively affecting the outcomes in lots 1 and 2 (especially lot 1).

+---
+## Study Design: MechaCar vs Competition

+Total cost of ownership is a crucial conscept for any car driver, and the concept is pretty simple.
+Purchase price isn't the only cost to consider.
+One must also factor in maintenance and fuel efficiency to generate a more comprehensive metric known as 'Total Cost of Ownership'.
+For MechaCar it means positioning their cars as being more cost competitive vs the competition when these additional metrics are considered.